 Reserved attributes are attributes which have a predefined meaning when creating a ShapeDiver application.
 As an example, the

 Reserved attributes do not map to meaningful properties in all environments.
 Not all file types support naming or materials for example, therefore name and material attributes are ignored in those cases.
-Additionally, some attributes, such as the transform attribute, only make sense in the context of the ShapeDiver online viewer.
+Additionally, some attributes, such as the transform attribute, only make sense in the context of the ShapeDiver Display components used by the online viewer to display geometry.

-Find below a list of reserved attributes (the list will keep growing in the future):
+Find in the cheat sheet how the list of reserved attributes currently supported (the list will keep growing in the future) behave when used with the various I/O components of the plugin.

 Helper components for reserved attributes